Mary Gilkey City Library Policies

 • Misuse or defacing of library materials, equipment or facilities is illegal.

-• Solicitation or sale of products or services is prohibited.
+• Solicitation or sale of products or services on our premises is prohibited.

 • Only service animals are permitted in the Library.

 • State law prohibits smoking/vaping in public facilities or within 10 feet of entrances.

 • Possession or use of illegal drugs and/or alcohol is prohibited on City property.

 The Mary Gilkey Public Library is dedicated to providing a welcoming environment that encourages children to visit the Library.
 The Library is a public building, open to everyone and a child's safety cannot be guaranteed.
 Children may encounter hazards in the Library such as doors, furniture, electrical equipment and other Library patrons.

 The Library is not responsible for a minor's selection of Library materials, attendance at programs or use of the Internet or other services.
 Parents, guardians, or responsible adults are expected to accompany their minor children in the use of Library materials and services, including computer use.

 The responsibility for the behavior and well-being of children using the Library rests with the parent, guardian, or designated caregiver.
 Library staff members cannot supervise children in the Library.
 The Library does not serve in loco parentis.

 Children under 10 years of age must be accompanied by a parent, guardian, or designated responsible caregiver (16 years of age or older) at all times while in the Library.
 Caregivers must supervise and provide guidance for children during the entire Library visit.